CLARIAH/IG-LOD/README.md

 # IG-LOD
 CLARIAH is organized in Work Packages and Interest Groups (IG's).
 The key goal of each IG is to research, negotiate, propose, and implement technical choices that become a standard requirement in CLARIAH.
 This repository is intended to organize the work, output and documentation of the IG on Linked Open Data (LOD).
+Don't forget to checkout the other IG's at the overall [IG page](https://github.com/clariah/ig/).

 ## Newsflash!
 Our first meetup will be October 26th, 12:00-13:30 hours CET.
 Please reach out via an issue if you missed the details!